 Many people have adopted vegan lifestyles and, while going vegan has benefits, it is not without risk.
 Some vegan diets can be deficient in vital nutrients, and these deficiencies can cause serious health problems.
-We asked nutrition advocate and certified natural chef Rachel Begun, MS, RDN, to elaborate.
+We asked Westchester-based nutrition advocate and registered dietician nutritionist Rachel Begun, MS, RDN, to elaborate.

 “A well-planned vegan diet can absolutely meet all nutrient needs,” says Begun.
 “However, ‘well-planned’ are the operative words.
 It takes smart and savvy meal planning to get the nutrients needed on a vegan diet.”